RepairShopr/react-native-signature-capture/README.md

 + **maxSize**  : sets the max size of the image maintains aspect ratio, default is 500

-+ **backgroundColor** (only in android for now) : sets the background color of the signature view. **if set to transparent the background will be transparent**.
++ **backgroundColor** (only in android for now) : sets the background color of the signature view.
 Supported Color format are  #RRGGBB #AARRGGBB 'red', 'blue', 'green', 'black', 'white', 'gray', 'cyan', 'magenta', 'yellow', 'lightgray', 'darkgray'.
++ + ```backgroundColor="transparent"```  -  background will be transparent

 ### Methods